 Kayla Rueda is a Policy Associate at Restore Justice.
 She conducts research and data analysis, and supports a variety of advocacy campaigns.
 Kayla has developed a specialty in COVID-19 policy and practice since March, 2020.
 Prior to becoming a full-time staff member, Kayla was an intern, and then a consultant for Restore Justice.

 She graduated from Lipscomb University in Nashville, Tennessee, in 2019.
 While at Lipscomb, she researched the impact of felony convictions on subsequent employment and housing opportunities.
 Honored as a SALT Scholar, Kayla also volunteered with International Justice Mission, Nashville Community Bail Fund, Unheard Voices Outreach, and Men of Valor.
 In addition to her position at Restore Justice, Kayla is working to earn a Master’s degree in Public Policy from the University of Illinois at Chicago.

-Nelson Morris is Restore Justice’s Future Leaders Apprentice.
+Nelson Morris is Restore Justice’s Project Associate.
+He first joined our team as the Future Leaders Apprentice.
 Nelson returned home in August 2020 after serving 29 years and three weeks in the Illinois Department of Corrections for a conviction at the age of 17.
 Originally serving life without parole, Nelson received a new sentence after the Supreme Court’s Miller decision.

 As the only organization in Illinois specifically working to address issues faced by youth serving life or de-facto life sentences, Restore Justice created the Future Leaders Apprenticeship Program (FLAP).
 FLAP provides returning citizens who have a deep commitment to social justice with a unique opportunity to turn their skills and passions for social good into new, tangible leadership opportunities.